andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 }
 ```

+You can imagine what effort this would be especially for big applications using lots of authorizations.
+S
-Due to time restrictions we won't add these additional authority checks, we rather want to implement our
+o we won't add these additional authority checks, we rather want to implement our customized JWT to Spring Security authorities mapping.
-customized JWT to Spring Security authorities mapping.
-So let's continue with this next step.
+So let's continue with this in the next step.

 <hr>